matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 So we should focus instead on the quality of the software, its correctness, our ability to change it, maintain it, and things like that.
-And we should be careful when we are choosing things that we want to do, that we are not looking at things and saying: "I like this because it is good for me personally, right now."
+And we should be careful when we are choosing things that we want to do, that we are not looking at something and saying: "I like this because it is good for me personally, right now."

 Because some things are really easy.
 Gem install some hairball.
-It is just that far away.
+It is that far away.
 The complexity is so simple to get.
 Just grab something off the Internet, and you are good for the moment.
 But what is going to happen later with your program?